How To Find A Drug Treatment Program

 - The program includes a comprehensive evaluation by an experienced physician to diagnose and treat any associated medical, emotional or behavioral problems.

-- The staff includes a psychiatrist or a clinical psychologist with expertise in adolescent behavior and development and in treating chemical dependency.
+- The staff includes a psychiatrist or a clinical psychologist with expertise in adolescent behavior and development and in treating substance use disorders.

 - The facility maintains a low ratio of patients to staff.